 Doug also files a large number of design patent applications and prosecutes U.S. applications based on International Design Applications.
 These foreign-priority applications often face difficult rejections based on the unique requirements of the U.S. Patent Office.

 He received his B.S. in Mechanical Engineering from Purdue University, with a concentration in vehicle design.
 Doug then worked as an engineer in Ford’s Advanced Vehicle Systems Engineering office specializing in powertrain engineering and noise and vibration (NVH) control.
-He earned his Juris Doctor degree cum laude from the University of Michigan Law School.
+He earned his J.D. cum laude from the University of Michigan Law School.

 - University of Michigan Law School (J.D., 1996)